T-Troll/alienfx-tools/README.md

 - (Optional) `Ambient` effect mode uses DirectX for screen capturing, so you need to download and install it from [here](https://www.microsoft.com/en-us/download/details.aspx?id=35).
 Other modes don't require it, so you need it if you plan to use `Ambient` effects only.
 - (Optional) For LightFX-enabled games/applications, copy `LightFx.dll` into game/application folder.
 - (Optional) For `alienfx-cli` high-level support, both of my emulated (see above) or Alienware LightFX DLLs should be installed on your computer.
 These are installed automatically with Alienware Command Center, and the program should pick them up.
 You also should enable Alienfx API into AWCC to utilize high-level access: Settings-Misc at Metro version (new), right button context menu, then "Allow 3rd-party applications" in older Desktop version.
-- (Optional) For the fan control, it's highly recommended to set correct overboost values and maximal fans RPM.
-You can do it at GUI apps first start or by running `alienfx-cli setover` command.
+- (Optional) For the fan control, it's highly recommended to set correct max. boost values.
+You can do it at GUI apps or by running `alienfx-cli setover` command.
 - (Optional) You can install and run `Libre Hardware Monitor` before running fan control apps - this provide more sensors to control.

 Please read [How to start](https://github.com/T-Troll/alienfx-tools/wiki/How-to-start-(Beginner's-guide)-for-release-v6.x.x.x) guide first!